thecppzoo/zoo/essay/swar/latency.md

 ## How [hardware SIMD](../../glossary.md#hardware-simd) leads to inefficiences due to design mistakes

-Sometimes there is no need to combine partial results, for example, in `strlen`, we don't need to, for example, calculate the number of bytes that are null, we just want the first null; any good SIMD programming interface would give you "horizontal" operations to extract the desired result directly.
+Sometimes there is no need to combine partial results, for example, in `strlen`, we don't need to calculate the number of bytes that are null, we just want the first null; any good SIMD programming interface would give you "horizontal" operations to extract the desired result directly.

 Curiously enough, our SWAR library gives that capability directly; in the `strlen` case, the operation is "count trailing zeros", however, most SIMD architectures, what we call "hardware SIMD", do not!